SEMAFORInformatik/femagtools/docs/models.rst

 magnlength        Magnet length in z direction   0.0        m
 ==============   ============================== ==========  ============

-Note: name must be unique with list.
+Note: name must be unique within list.
 It may be used as reference in the magnet model of the machine.

 Example::